fspoettel/thirtytwopixels/README.md

 chmod +x on_player_state_change.py
 ```

-If your pi is not using the hostname `raspberrypi.local`, you will need to adjust `ZMQ_HOST` in `./client/matrix.py`.
+If your pi is not using the host name `raspberrypi.local`, you will need to adjust `ZMQ_HOST` in `./client/matrix.py`.

 > ℹ️ It is assumed that `cover.{jpg,png}` files are stored in the album folders alongside music files.
 If that is not the case, you'll need to implement a module analogous to `./client/mpd.py` and call its `get_cover` method in `./on_song_change.py`.
 The method should return an absolute file system path to an image.